eembees/academic-kickstart/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2019-10-24"
   date_end = "2019-11-28"
   description = "Covered introduction to EY's style of problem solving and presentation techniques.
-Six session with topics and instructors from across different service lines of EY's Advisory branch."
+Six session with topics and instructors from across different service lines of EY's Advisory branch.
+My main focus was new digital technologies and their business applications."

 #[[item]]
 #  organization = "edX"